3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Abstract

 \section{Abstract}

-Generating molecules with desired properties is a critical task with broad applications in drug discovery and materials design.
-Inspired by recent advances in large language models, there is a growing interest in using natural language descriptions of molecules to generate molecules with the desired properties.
-Most existing methods focus on generating molecules that precisely match the text description.
-However, practical applications call for methods that generate diverse, and ideally novel, molecules with the desired properties.
-We propose 3M-Diffusion, a novel multi-modal molecular graph generation method, to address this challenge.
-3M-Diffusion first encodes molecular graphs into a graph latent space aligned with text descriptions.
+Generating molecular structures with desired properties is a critical task with broad applications in drug discovery and materials design.
+We propose 3M-Diffusion, a novel multi-modal molecular graph generation method, to generate diverse, ideally novel molecular structures with desired properties.
+3M-Diffusion encodes molecular graphs into a graph latent space which it then aligns with the text space learned by encoder-based LLMs from textual descriptions.
 It then reconstructs the molecular structure and atomic attributes based on the given text descriptions using the molecule decoder.
 It then learns a probabilistic mapping from the text space to the latent molecular graph space using a diffusion model.
 The results of our extensive experiments on several datasets demonstrate that 3M-Diffusion can generate high-quality, novel and diverse molecular graphs that semantically match the textual description provided.
-Code is released at \url{https://github.com/huaishengzhu/3MDiffusion}.
+The code is available on \href{https://github.com/huaishengzhu/3MDiffusion}{{github}}.